-Detriment - The objector must prove that there is a likelihood of detriment to the rights or legitimate interests of its associated community.
 Factors that could be used by a panel in making this determination include but are not limited to:

-- Damage to the reputation of the community that would result from the applicant's operation of the applied-for gTLD string; - Evidence that the applicant is not acting or does not intend to act in accordance with the interests of the community or of users more widely, including evidence that the applicant has not proposed or does not intend to institute effective security protection for user interests; - Interference with the core activities of the community that would result from the applicant's operation of the applied-for gTLD string; and - Dependence of the community on the DNS for its core activities.
+- Nature and extent of damage to the reputation of the community represented by the objector that would result from the applicant's operation of the applied-for gTLD string; - Evidence that the applicant is not acting or does not intend to act in accordance with the interests of the community or of users more widely, including evidence that the applicant has not proposed or does not intend to institute effective security protection for user interests; - Interference with the core activities of the community that would result from the applicant's operation of the applied-for gTLD string; - Dependence of the community represented by the objector on the DNS for its core activities; - Nature and extent of concrete or economic damage to the community represented by the objector, and the broader Internet community that would result from the applicant's operation of the applied-for gTLD string; and - Level of certainty that alleged detrimental outcomes would occur.

-If opposition by a community is determined, but there is no likelihood of detriment to the community resulting from the applicant's operation of the applied-for gTLD, the objection will fail.

-The objector must meet all four tests in the standard for the objection to prevail.
+If opposition by a community is determined, but there is no likelihood of material detriment to the targeted community resulting from the applicant's operation of the applied-for gTLD, the objection will fail.
+The objector must meet all four tests in the standard for the objection to prevail. $\ensuremath{^{\textbf{7}}}$